How to Make Buttermilk

 milk and lemon juice in measuring cup

 Did you forget to add buttermilk to your shopping list?
-Or do you hesitate to buy a container when you only need half a cup for a recipe?
+Or do you hesitate to buy store-bought buttermilk when you only need half a cup for a recipe?
 You’re not alone and the good news is you can easily make your own.
 The process of how to make buttermilk is simple.
 It requires just 2 ingredients, and you’re likely to have both of them in your kitchen already.

-What is Buttermilk?
+What Is Buttermilk?

 What You’ll Need To Make Buttermilk